![]() |

 used as capital for setting up businesses.

-the time of French control of Belgium, technologies from industrializing
+During the occupation, technologies from industrializing

 Britain continued to arrive.
 In 1798, after a daring quest in England, the